FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ```

 !!!
-Currently, only username/password single-user authentication is supported based on configuration
+Currently, only username/password single-user authentication is supported according to configuration
 in the 'config/lighty-uniconfig-config.json'.
 !!!

 ### Accessing sub-modes

-* This mode supplies gateway for opening configuration, show, and request operational modes.
+* Root mode acts as a gateway for opening configuration, show, and request operational modes.
 * Example - switching into Configuration mode:

 ```shell Opening configuration mode